drupalsocialinitiative/social_auth_heroku/README.txt

  * Support requests
  * Maintainers

 INTRODUCTION
 ------------

-Social Auth Heroku Module is a Heroku Authentication integration for Drupal.
+Social Auth Heroku is a Heroku authentication integration for Drupal.
+It is based on the Social Auth and Social API projects

+It adds to the site:
+ * A new url: /user/login/heroku.
+ * A settings form on /admin/config/social-api/social-auth/heroku.
+ * A Heroku logo in the Social Auth Login block.

 REQUIREMENTS
 ------------